supahcraig/Creating_CDP_Environments/via_CDP_Console/AWS/CDP_AWS_via_Console.md

   * Assumer Instance Profile is the id-broker role
   * Data access role is the datalake admin role
   * Ranger audit role is `ranger-audit-role`
-  * Storage location base is the name of your S3 bucket
+  * Storage location base is the name of your S3 bucket. _do I need to include /data here??_

-  ## NOTE:
+*CLICK NEXT.*

-choose correct region
+4. choose correct region

 ### Networking
-* create new network, use `10.10.0.0/16`
+5. create new network, use `10.10.0.0/16` CIDR block
+  * disable Create Private Subnets
+  * disable Create Private Endpoints
+  * disable Cluster Connectivity Manager (CCM)
+  * disable Enable Public Endpoint Access Gateway
-* disable private subnets
+  * disable Enable FreeIPA HA
+  * do not use Proxy Configuration
+6. Create New Security Groups
-* create new security groups, use `0.0.0.0/0`
+  * use `0.0.0.0/0` CIDR block
+7. Use Existing SSH public key
   * pick your keypair
+  * --> *give instructions on how to create EC2 keypair in AWS console*

+8. Enable S3Guard
   * enter your dynamodb table name (see above):  `cnelson2` _(it hasn't been created yet, but just use your username as the table name)_

+*CLICK NEXT.*

 ### Logging
-* Logger instance profile is the log-role
+9. Logger instance profile is your `logger-instance-role`
-* s3 path is the logs location base (see above): `cnelson2-logs/log`
+10. Logs location base is the s3 path to your logs bucket: `cnelson2-logs/log`

 ## How to create environment?
 ```
 cdp environments create-aws-environment \